solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

     alerts as they are generated to modify the actions taken in response to that alert (i.e. by disabling action groups)

-Refer to [Microsoft's tutorial] explaining the configuration of a metric alert for a Flexible Server instance.
+Refer to [Microsoft's
+tutorial][Set up alerts on metrics for Azure Database for MySQL-Flexible Server] explaining the configuration of a metric alert for a Flexible Server instance.

 ### Best Practices with Alerting Metrics